-Figure 5.2.2 - The distribution of the oleic acid content for parental lines and F2 progeny.
-Panel A reflects the distribution of oleic acid content for cross VK195xVK303, panel B reflects the distribution of oleic acid content for cross

-VK876xVK101.
-The green color of the bars corresponds to wild-type parental lines, the blue color corresponds to mutant parental lines, and the orange color corresponds to F2 progeny.
+Figure 5.2.2 - A histogram of the distribution of the oleic acid content for parental lines and F2 progeny.
+Panel A reflects the distribution of oleic acid content for cross VK195xVK303, panel B reflects the distribution of oleic acid content for cross VK876xVK101.
+The green color of the bars corresponds to high-oleic mutant parental line, the blue color corresponds to wild-type parental lines, and the orange color corresponds to F2 progeny.
 Dotted red lines correspond to oleic acid content specific for high-oleic plants.